timbowhite/elephant-grass-gmail/README.md

 Because of these limitations, and the fact that Google Apps scripting operations are really slow, Elephant Grass has impose its own limitations so the it can tread carefully and run as efficiently as possible.

+#### I think Elephant Grass stopped processing my inbox.
+There are no recent runs or errors in the log sheet.
+What gives?
+It's possible that Elephant Grass can exceed the 1 hour per day script execution limit.
+In this case, Google will block any subsequent runs of the script, and so no errors will be logged by the script.

+If this occurs, you'll receive an email notification from **apps-scripts-notifications@google.com** at some point informing you that the execution time limit has been reached.

+Best thing to do is just wait until the time limit has expired.

+Script failure notifications can be enabled/disabled by opening the spreadsheet and clicking **Tools > Script editor...**.
+Then in the script editor's menu, click **Resources > Current project's triggers...** and click the **notifications** link beneath **processInboxCheckPayments**.

 #### If the script is running every minute, is it possible for two different runs to overlap and execute concurrently?
 Elephant Grass makes use of [Lock Service](https://developers.google.com/apps-script/reference/lock/) to prevent this from happening.
 So far in our testing, no concurrent runs have occurred.